Our Mission & History

 Harper graduated from Columbia University with a degree in Environmental Engineering and Political Science.

-Kevin O’Rourke joined the Wind Energy Foundation as the Director of Public Affairs in 2016, after serving as a consultant on the A Renewable America campaign since its inception in the fall of 2013.
+Kevin O’Rourke joined the Wind Solar Alliance as the Director of Public Affairs in 2016, after serving as a consultant on the A Renewable America campaign since its inception in the fall of 2013.
 Kevin is an attorney with significant public affairs experience, having previously consulted for the American Wind Energy Association, the Business Council for Sustainable Energy, Ceres, Climate Nexus, the Solar Foundation, and other leading clean energy and environmental organizations.

 Prior to consulting in D.C., O’Rourke was a legislative assistant at the Maryland Department of Natural Resources.
 O’Rourke is a graduate of Vermont Law School.